vocdoni/docs/docs/architecture/smart-contracts/process.md

     - Same as the ERC20 case, but for ERC777 contracts
 - `MINI_ME` (15)
     - Same as the ERC20 case, but for MiniMe (ERC20) contracts

+### Process Status
+The status of a process is a simple enum, defined as follows:

+- `READY` (0)
+  - The process is marked as ready.
+It is intended as a **passive authorization** to open the process
+  - Vochain nodes will accept incoming votes if `AUTO_START` is disabled
+  - Otherwise, they will accept votes when the Vochain block number reaches `startBlock`
+- `ENDED` (1)
+  - Tells the Vochain to stop accepting votes and start computing the results (if not already available)
+  - Only when `INTERRUPTIBLE` is set
+- `CANCELED` (2)
+  - Tells the Vochain to stop accepting votes and drop the existing data.
+No results will be published.
+  - Only when `INTERRUPTIBLE` is set
+- `PAUSED` (3)
+  - Tells the Vochain to stop processing votes temporarily.
+The process might be resumed in the future.
+  - Only when `INTERRUPTIBLE` is set, or after creation if `AUTO_START` is not set
+- `RESULTS` (4)
+  - Set by the Oracle as soon as the results of a process have become available

 ### Transparent upgrades